 About Amy Herman - Authority on Visual Intelligence & Leadership:

-For 14 years, Herman has been our nation's secret weapon--providing leadership training to top officers in the United States military, law enforcement, medicine, education, and industry.
-Her innovative, interactive pedagogy has been called "invaluable" by the Department of Defense, and credited with "stimulating the innovative thinking necessary to generate viable future war-fighting concepts" by The Chief of Naval Operations.
+Amy Herman has for 14 years been our nation's secret weapon - providing leadership training to top officers in the United States military, law enforcement, medicine, education, and industry.
+Her innovative, interactive pedagogy has been called "invaluable" by the Department of Defense - and credited with "stimulating the innovative thinking necessary to generate viable future war-fighting concepts" by The Chief of Naval Operations.

-Amy E. Herman is the founder and president of The Art of Perception, Inc., a New York-based organization that conducts professional development courses to leaders around the world including at the FBI, CIA, Scotland Yard, and the Peace Corps.
-Herman was also the Director of Educational Development at Thirteen/WNET, the educational public television station serving New York and New Jersey, and the Head of Education at The Frick Collection for over ten years, where she oversaw all of the Collection's educational collaborations and community initiatives.
+Amy Herman is the Founder and President of The Art of Perception, Inc., a New York-based organization that conducts professional development courses to leaders around the world - including at the FBI, CIA, Scotland Yard, and the Peace Corps.
+Herman was also Director of Educational Development at Thirteen/WNET, the educational public television station serving New York and New Jersey - and Head of Education at The Frick Collection for over ten years, where she oversaw all of the Collection's educational collaborations and community initiatives.

 What Amy Herman Talks About:

-By studying how a single miscommunicated word can mess up a cappuccino order, a million dollar contract, or a murder investigation, audience will learn how to get it right.
-Herman shows that anyone can uncover the secrets, skills, and solutions that have been hiding in plain sight, and use them to transform our businesses and our lives.
+By studying how a single miscommunicated word can mess up a cappuccino order, a million dollar contract, or a murder investigation – attendees will learn how to get it right.
+Herman shows that anyone can uncover the secrets, skills, and solutions that have been hiding in plain sight – and use them to transform our businesses and our lives.

-The presentation was elegant in its simplicity, yet still a complex undertaking, to attenuate and stimulate our senses to see details that otherwise we might not see
+Amy's presentation was elegant in its simplicity - yet still a complex undertaking, to attenuate and stimulate our senses to see details that otherwise we might not see.

 United States Department of Defense